 Low Income Supplement

-An annual payment to those households whose income is less than $60,000.
+An annual payment to those households whose income meets the criteria.

 Parental Leave Pay